mozilla/mozregression/docs/install.md

 ## mozregression

-The original command line tool, mozregression, is a Python (3.6+) package installable via [pip].
-You can find it on pypi, as [mozregression](https://pypi.org/project/mozregression/).
+The original command line tool, mozregression, is a Python package installable via [pip].
+You can find it on PyPI, as [mozregression](https://pypi.org/project/mozregression/).

 Note that you will need a reasonably current version of pip to install mozregression to be able to download the [Glean] dependency.